ec1971/reading-notes/OperatingSystem.md

     - cloud services often distribute their work across different machines.
 What abstractions should cloud software provide to help services coordinate and share data between their various activities?

+## notes
+ - issue arising when you allows running of **third-party script**
+  - become more powerful and widely used if you allow user to customize them, but doing so raise security issue
+  - use "process" to solve this: allow other process to run with permission, with all dangerous operations disabled.
+    - privileged instructions
+    - memory protection
+    - timer interrupts